zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-mysterious-french-author-turns-down-literary-award.md

 > Algiers, 1956.
 Young Communist anticolonial workers rallied to the FLN (National Liberation Front), Fernand Yveton filed in its plant a bomb that never exploded.
 For this victimless symbolic act, he is executed on 11 February 1957 and will remain in history as the only European guillotined during the war in Algeria.
 This novel of burning admiration, stretched by the need for justice and stinging like a death sentence, paid tribute to him.

-"De nos fr&egrave;res bless&eacute;s" in not yet available in English.
+"De nos fr&egrave;res bless&eacute;s" is not yet available in English.